Fire Emblem Awakening: Battle system

 Awakening uses a turn-based tactical role-playing battle system.
 The terrain is displayed on the top screen of the 3DS, while unit information is displayed on the bottom screen.
-Before each battle, the player selects a limited number of characters from their roster for use in battle.
-The player can either control each unit manually or activate an auto-battle option.
+Before each battle, the player selects a limited number of characters from their roster for use in battle, which can either be controlled manually or through an auto-battle option.
 Character movement is dictated by a tile-based movement system.
-During combat, player-controlled sprite characters and enemy units controlled by the game's artificial intelligence (AI) each get one turn where they position their units.
-An additional turn is added when unaffiliated AI-controlled units are in the field.
+During combat, player-controlled sprite characters and enemy units controlled by the game's artificial intelligence (AI) each get one turn where they position their units, with an additional turn being added when unaffiliated AI-controlled units are in the field.
 Playable characters positioned next to each other in the field will support one-another, granting buffs, and performing actions such as blocking attacks.
-Two characters can also pair up as a single mobile unit, enabling both units to attack at once.
+Two characters can also pair up as a single mobile unit, enabling both to attack at once.
 As the relationship between characters strengthens, they gain greater bonuses to their strength and effectiveness when paired up in battle.
-During combat, the perspective switches to a 3D scene between combatants.
-Optional camera angles, including a first-person view through the eyes of playable characters, can be activated using the 3DS stylus.
+During combat, the perspective switches to a 3D scene between combatants; optional camera angles, including a first-person view through the eyes of playable characters, can be activated using the 3DS stylus.

 During battles, characters earn experience points (EXP) through successful actions during battle.
-When the character has earned 100 EXP, their level is raised by one, increasing various stats including health and attack power.
-New skills are also learned by each character.
-The game includes a character class system, with approximately forty classes available.
-Each character, including the Avatar, has a starting class.
-When a unit reaches Level 10, they can either upgrade or change their classes using special items called Master Seals and Second Seals.
+Their level raises by one once they earn 100 EXP, and as their level increases their stats increase and they learn new skills.
+The game includes a character class system, with forty-two classes available in the base game.
+Each character, including the Avatar, has a starting class, and upon reaching Level 10, they can either upgrade or change their classes using special items called Master Seals and Second Seals.
 A Master Seal promotes the character's class, improving character stats and giving access to new ability sets or weapons.
 A Second Seal allows a character to change class, or "reclass", when they are either at Level 10 or have reached their current Advanced Class.
-Upon reclassing, a character's experience level is reset to Level 1 while their stats and abilities are retained.
-The classes that most characters can reclass into are limited.
-The exception to this is the Avatar, who is able to reclass into any class available to their gender.
+Upon reclassing, a character's experience level is reset to Level 1, but they retain their stats and abilities.
+The classes that most characters can reclass into are limited, but the Avatar is able to reclass into any class available to their gender.
 Regardless of future changes, characters retain learned skills from earlier classes.
-A character's class affects both their attack capabilities and their mobility on the battlefield: for example, mages and archers can attack at greater ranges than melee units, mounted units have more powerful attacks than foot units, while flying units have greater mobility and range.
+A character's class affects both their attack capabilities and their mobility on the battlefield: for example, mages and archers can attack at greater ranges than melee units, mounted units have more powerful attacks than foot units, and flying units have greater mobility and range.